paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-025-electromagnetic-warfare.md

 (4) A classified annex that contains the items described in subparagraphs (A) through (H) of paragraph (3) for each classified program or project on the list required by paragraph (2).

+### Statutory Notes

+#### Amendments
+2024—Pub.
+L. 118–159 renumbered [section 502 of this title](./chapter-031-enlistments.md#section-502), relating to annual reports on the electromagnetic spectrum operations strategy of the Department of Defense, as this section.

-<a id="section-503"></a>
+<a id="section-500c"></a>
-## § 503.
+## § 500c.
 Annual assessment of budget with respect to electromagnetic spectrum operations capabilities

 At the same time as the President submits to Congress the budget of the President under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim) for each of fiscal years 2025 through 2029, the Secretary of Defense shall submit to the congressional defense committees an assessment by the Electromagnetic Spectrum Operations Executive Committee as to whether sufficient funds are requested in such budget for anticipated activities in such fiscal year for each of the following: